 We did it, folks!
-We’ve made it through September with the back-to-school madness, creche-iris, schedule adapting, post-summer let-down, and crazy weather.
+We’ve made it through September with the back-to-school madness, creche-itis, schedule adapting, post-summer let-down, and crazy weather.
 It’s time to celebrate and treat ourselves a little.
 And what three words sound better than… “whipped Nutella icing”?
 Maybe “mama nap time,” “lunch with Oprah,” or “spa day voucher”, but today it’s about chocolate.

 Oddly enough, I am not a fan of Nutella, but sometimes it is exactly the right ingredient for something and, in this instance, it is cake icing.
 I was inspired by a Cake Club event held at Electric two years ago to raise funds for L’Arche.
 I wrote about it at the time in my other blog, 40 Shades of Life.